ELDER LAW & MEDICAID PLANNING ATTORNEY

-With many Americans living longer and the cost of insurance skyrocketing, planning for long-term care is now more important than ever.
-There are three options for covering these long-term care expenses:
+With many Americans living longer and the cost of insurance skyrocketing, long-term care and Medicaid planning are now more important than ever.
+Working with an experienced elder law attorney can help families prepare for the high cost of nursing home care.
+There are three common options for covering these long-term care expenses, and a Medicaid planning attorney can help determine which strategy is right for your situation.

-Medicaid is a joint state and federal program that will pay for nursing home care.
+Medicaid is a joint state and federal program that can help pay for nursing home care.
+Medicaid planning helps individuals qualify for these benefits while protecting as many assets as possible.
 Medicaid is not to be confused with Medicare, which in most cases, will not pay for extended nursing home care.
 Medicaid is a needs-based program intended to help impoverished Americans with medical expenses.

 No. Medicare does not provide coverage for long-term care in a nursing home.
 Medicare will pay for up to 100 days of skilled nursing care.
 A patient must be hospitalized for the illness, and the patient must receive care in a nursing home that couldn’t be provided at home or on an outpatient basis.
 After 20 days of nursing home care, there is a large copayment required of the patient for the remainder of the stay.